Legislation and Regulation

 If a contaminant is not listed in the primary or secondary standards or if the primary and secondary standards do not address the applicable site conditions, the tertiary standard is to be used if the tertiary standard addresses the specific contaminant and the applicable site conditions.

-Regardless of risk assessment criteria used to assess site conditions in the report, if contaminant concentrations exceed the standards and rules outlined above, the report must be submitted to CWS.
+Regardless of risk assessment criteria used to assess site conditions in the report, if contaminant concentrations exceed the standards and rules outlined above, the report must be submitted to Environment and Climate.
 Therefore if different criteria were used to assess risk within the report and concentrations did not exceed those values, but they were above the reporting standards and rules, the report still must be submitted for review.